Jana Chapeton

 Carlos Chapeton

-Before he joined Jana with Small Fry Dance Club on a full time basis, Carlos worked as a web/graphic designer, a video game artist, and eventually taught classes at Cañada College in Redwood City.
+Before he joined Jana with Small Fry Dance Club on a full time basis, Carlos worked as a web/graphic designer, a video game artist, and he was a faculty member at Cañada College in Redwood City where he taught a variety of classes.

 Carlos is in charge of our website, branding, and marketing efforts.
 He is also in charge of our sales and expanding our reach to new schools in the Bay Area and beyond.
 If you have any questions about marketing, partnerships, or bringing our dance classes to your school, please contact Carlos via email.